 All information an Insider learns about the Company or its business plans in connection with the Insider's position or employment is potentially "insider" information until publicly disclosed by the Company.
-All such information should be treated as confidential and proprietary to the Company, and may not be disclosed to others who do not need to know it for legitimate business reasons.
+All such information should be treated as confidential and proprietary to the Company, and may not be disclosed to others who do not need to know it for legitimate business

+Page 3 of 11 Insider Trading Policy reasons.
 If this nonpublic information is also "material", Insiders are required by law and this Insider Trading Policy to refrain from trading and from passing the information on to others.